Akuli/curses-klondike/README.md

 # Curses klondike

-This is a text-based [klondike] game written in curses using C.
+This is a text-based [klondike] game written in C using curses.

 [klondike]: https://en.wikipedia.org/wiki/Klondike_(solitaire)